Trailer Axle: Use Springs? Or Torsion Axle

 When using a torsion axle, be sure the trailer frame is strengthened to handle the additional loading.
 This is not a joke.
 I’ve seen bent frames.

 Our plans do not show torsion axles.
 In general, there are only a few applications where we recommend them, so we don’t have them in the plans.
 However, if you want a torsion axle, simply doubling up the main beam for 4 or so feet (single axle only) can accomplish the needed strength.
+This post shows how to strengthen the trailer frame in a couple different ways.

 We do NOT recommend using torsion axles for multiple axle trailers.
 Just don’t do it.
 There are better ways to accomplish much of the effect without the potential overload and failure possibilities.
 For more explanation, please see the Mechanic’s Post about multiple axles.